Info on commissions - click here

 Info on shipping - click here

-Can you add some special special touches added to my print?
+Can you add unique touches added to my print?
 (Embellishing)

 Texture, such as brush strokes, add visual interest and value to a reproduction, making it look more like the original painting.
 I'm happy to accommodate requests for changes to any print or commissioned work, provided I can make them.
 If significant changes are requested, there will be a nominal alteration fee.
 (This is common among artists.)